“[O]n earth[i] as it is in heaven.” (Matt. 6:10)

 God’s commandment is eternal life!

-God’s kingdom, God’s will is that we have eternal life, here and now (on earth as it is in heaven), and eternal life is found in God’s command, lining up with God’s purpose.
+God’s kingdom, God’s will, is a “place” of eternal life.
+It begins here and now (on earth as it is in heaven).
+This eternal life is found in God’s command, is lining up with God’s purpose and orientating ourselves in relationship with God.
 Jesus said,

 “The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.”
 (John 10:10)